 The option Delete Fact Sheet is available in the right sidebar for the user profiles member and administrator.
 When a user deletes a Fact Sheet, he should provide a reason why the Fact Sheet is deleted.
 This will help other users to better understand the deletion and enhance transparency.
 LeanIX will not delete the Fact Sheet completely, but instead move it to the archive from where it can be recovered later on.

-To access a Fact Sheet that has been deleted the user needs to use the search function, since it has been removed from the inventory list.
+To access a Fact Sheet that has been deleted the user needs to use the filter function, since it has been removed from the inventory list.
 A Fact Sheet can be recovered the same way it was deleted (the Delete button will be replaced by a Recover button).

 A simple way to delete a batch of Fact Sheets is to use the import functionality in the right side menu.
 Please see Import and Export your Data for details.